 Even if it’s just a legal formality, working out who this should be and the details to present to the court can be an awkward and emotional process.

 It can even lead to resentment that spills over into the negotiations about financial settlements and childcare.
 Indeed, part of the problem is that many people mistakenly believe that admitting to or being held at, the fault will affect a court’s decision on dividing assets.

-Of course, not every couple will have the option to avoid this confrontation by going the separation route.
+Of course, not every couple will have the option to avoid this confrontation by going down the separation route.

-Many find it simply isn’t financially viable to live as two separate households for two years before starting divorce proceedings and formally reaching a financial settlement.
+Many find that it simply isn’t financially viable to live as two separate households for two years before starting divorce proceedings and formally reaching a financial settlement.